 Note: A single elution with 60 µl Buffer AVE is sufficient to elute at least 90% of the nucleic acid from the spin column.
 Performing a double elution using 2 x 40 µL Buffer AVE will increase yield by up to 10%.
 Elution with volumes of less than 30 µl will lead to reduced yields and will not increase the final concentration of nucleic acid in the eluate.

 The eluted nucleic acid is stable for up to one year when stored at –20°C or at –70°C.

+4. Quality Control

+Series of human leukocyte from health people dilution are prepared with sterile saline, applied to the Fosun Ultrapure NA kit with the sterile saline as negative control, washed and eluted following the kit protocol.
+5 μL of the eluate is analyzed by RT-PCR of housekeeping gene GAPDH.
+The products are detected on agarose gel, and the negative control is not detected.
+At least 2 × 103 RNA molecules / 200 μL sample are guaranteed.

 【ASSAY EXPLAINATION】